Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Summary and Conclusion

-The aim of this paper is to derive a consistent SVM for the SPX given a market model for the VIX.
-The main result is Theorem \ref{thm:main}, which gives conditions for the unique determination of the volatility function of the SVM from the VIX function of the market model, given the same underlying factor process that is ergodic.
-These conditions involve the roll yield and volatility of the market model, the VIX function, and the invariant density of the factor process.
-There are no known structural conditions that will make the resulting volatility function non-negative, and hence admissible.
-Detailed analysis and numerical calculations for several market models indicates that for the commonly used Bergomi market models (Sections \ref{sec:1factorBergomiPart1} and \ref{sec:multiFactorBergomi}) the volatility function is positive but not an exponetial, while the VIX is an exponential and the factor is the OU process.
-For another market model with the factor being a CIR process, the volatility is again shown numerically to be positive, in Section \ref{sec:3/2model}.
-However, a market model in which the factor process comes from a linear SDE that is ergodic, the double Nelson model in Section \ref{sec:doubleNelson}, leads to a (unique) volatility function that cannot be positive.
+The achievement of this paper is the derivation of a consistent SVM for the SPX given a market model for the VIX.
+The main result is Theorem \ref{thm:main}, which gives conditions for the unique determination of the volatility function of the SVM from a VIX function given by the market model, provided both models are driven by the same underlying stationary ergodic factor process.
+The theorem's conditions involve moments of the VIX function, the uniqueness of the invariant measure of the factor process, and require that the operator semi-group have a spectral gap.
+At the time of this article there are no known structural conditions that will make the resulting volatility function non-negative, and therefore no theoretical guarantees for consistency can be made.
+There are special cases where positivity can be guaranteed, such as models where $X_t$ is a Brownian motion.
+Detailed analysis and numerical calculations for several market models indicate that for the commonly used Bergomi market models (Sections \ref{sec:1factorBergomiPart1} and \ref{sec:multiFactorBergomi}) the volatility function appears to be positive.
+For another market model where square VIX is the reciprocal of a CIR process (Section \ref{sec:3/2model}), the volatility is again shown numerically to be positive.
+The double Nelson model in Section \ref{sec:doubleNelson} is a counter example, wherein the market model's factor process is a linear SDE that is stationary ergodic, but the inverse problem leads to a (unique) volatility function that cannot be everywhere non-negative.
+Positivity can be guaranteed for the example in Section \ref{sec:brownianMotion} because the factor process is Brownian motion, and therfore Bochner's theorem gives general conditions for non-negativity.

+Future problems to consider include general results for non-negativity of recovered volatility functions under the OU and the CIR processes, and also to generalize this inverse problem formulation to jump-diffusion models like that of \cite{duffie2000transform}.
+From a computational standpoint, it would be worth solving the inverse problem not as an exact equality, but instead as a minimization subject to the constraint that $v^2\geq 0$.
+Then, under a loosening of conditions for consistency, it could be possible that this constrained minimization will produce useful SVMs from a broader class of market models.